 In case you face some issues, feel free to ask below and I will try my best to answer them as soon as possible.

-There are other open source solution on the Internet, which I’m going to share with you in the future, and will post a “how-to” guide once I have the time.
-As for now, Mail-in-a-Box is serving me well but it is reaching its end-of-life cycle.
-Overall, it is the best free email server solution I’ve used and always been my recommendation to clients.
+There are other open source solution on the Internet, which I’m going to share with you soon, and will post a guide once I find time.
+As for now, Mail-in-a-Box is serving me well but it will soon reach its end-of-life cycle.
+This is so, because MIAB only supports Ubuntu 14.04 – support for this release will end on April 2019.
+Overall, it is the best free email server solution I’ve used and always been my recommended solution to clients.